alicia6174/Kaggle-Whats-Cooking/Project.md

 ### How to use Weka
 Sketch the steps.

-* Transform training data to a csv file. * Try several multi-class classifications and choose features (ex. #(ing.) for each cuisine).* Compute the accuracy and cross validation.* Choose a model to test. ex.
+* Transform training data to a csv file. * Try several multi-class classifications and choose features (ex. #(ing.) for each cuisine).
+(Show the graph of feature distribution)* Compute the accuracy and cross validation.* Choose a model to test. ex.
 J48, KNN, PLA, Bayes...

 Formal steps.* Create a new csv data file (in a needed form).* Convert it to UTF8 encoding. (use instruction in vim [A]).* Convert it into train and test arff files (Hsin’s shell-script [A]).* Train train.arff  by xxx on Weka, analyze the data (MAE, ROC…), and save xxx.model.* Test test.arff by the model, and save result_xxx.txt.* Convert result_xxx.txt to result_xxx.csv.